Skip to content

 hsb color swatches adding black

 Here’s the big kicker.
 Instead of adding black, I want you to remove white.
-In other words, simulataneously:
+In other words, simultaneously:

 • Increase saturation